momentum-morehouse/django-music/README.md

 - Edit an existing album
 - Delete an existing album

-Your app should have at least minimal styling using a CSS library like Tachyons or Bootstrap.
+Your app should have at least minimal styling using a CSS library like Tachyons, Material, or Semantic.

 A good place to start is planning out your model and making sure you can make an Album object in the console.
 Make some simple wireframes to sketch out the different functions of the app on the list above, and the urls (and corresponding view functions) you will need to make each page show up.
 Start with the home page.